gbdev/gb-asm-tutorial/src/part2/serial-link.md

 The handshake can be performed in one of two roles: *A* or *B*.
 To be successful, one peer must be *A* and the other must be *B*.
 Which role to perform is determined by the clock source setting of the serial port.
-In each exchange, each peer sends a number associated with its role and expects to receive a number associated with the other role.
+The handshake then involves a number of exchanges, with each peer sending a certain value that the other expects.
 If an unexpected value is received, or something goes wrong with the transfer, that handshake is rejected.